X1525/MinecraftUrsina/README.md

 Notes:

-You need to have the ursina package to use this program.
+You need to have the ursina package* to use this program.
 The punch.mp3 sound
 isn't included in the repository so
-you will have to use your own
+you will have to use your own.

+*type 'pip install ursina' in the command line to install it